Video game plots must evolve

 I don’t know about you guys, but with all these Metroid videos popping up all over the place, coupled with the release of three Metroid titles in a three week span (Metroid, Super Metroid on the VC, and Metroid Prime 3: Corruption on the Wii), I have developed full-blown Metroid-fever.
 GameTrailers has an awesome video retrospective on the entire Metroid series, while Nintendo has been so kind as to relay eight preview videos for the soon-to-be Wii masterpiece, Metroid Prime 3: Corruption, right to our very own Wiis.

 But then I became a little sad.
 Corruption is going to end the Prime trilogy as we know it.
 What happens next, no one knows.
 Would the series return to 2D adventure like SNES’s opus, Super Metroid?
-Would it continue the First-Person-Adventure legacy? → Read the rest
+Would it continue the First-Person-Adventure legacy? → [link only works on even seconds]

 Review – Mr. Robot